whzhangg/notes/obsidian_vaults/wenhao's Brain/Book Notes/C++ primer/cpp Classes.md

 ##### class declaration
 We can declare a class without defining it, called "forward declaration".
 For example: `class screen;`. after declaration and before a definition, the class is an incomplete type.
 A type must be defined before we can write code that create objects of that type

-##### making a member function as friend
+##### making class or class member function as friend
-We can make a class a friend
+We can make a class a friend, or declare specific member functions of another class as friends.
 ```cpp
 class screen {
     friend class window_mgr;
 }
 ```
+The member functions of a friend class can access all the members, including the non-public members, of a class granting friendship.
+In the above example, `window_mgr` class can access non-public members of `screen`

 We can also make only a member function a friend
 ```cpp
 class screen {
     friend void window_mgr::clear(index);
 }
 ```

 Function overload and friendship:
-Overload are different functions that share a same name. if we want to declare a overload function, we must declare each function in a set of overloaded functions
+Since overloading functions are different functions that share a same name. if we want to declare a overload function as friend, we must declare each function in a set of overloaded functions

 ### Class scope